-Founded in 1998, the European Menopause and Andropause Society (EMAS) fosters excellence among health professionals and researchers through a broad range of activities — including journals, congresses, clinical guidelines, courses, webinars, podcasts, and awareness initiatives.
+Founded in 1998, the European Menopause and Andropause Society (EMAS) is one of the leading international medical society dedicated to advancing midlife and post-reproductive health.
+We foster excellence among healthcare professionals and researchers through our journals, congresses, clinical guidelines, courses, webinars, podcasts, and awareness initiatives.

 Executive board 2025-2027